xahmol/DMBoot/README.md

 Boot GEOS from RAM with the specified settings.
 Those settings need to be configured first (via the F4 option in the main menu) for this to work.

-Demonstration of booting GEOS via DMBoot:
+Demonstration of booting GEOS via DMBoot (click picture to see video on Youtube):

 [![Alt text](https://img.youtube.com/vi/u9hQ0eEtpeI/0.jpg)](https://www.youtube.com/watch?v=u9hQ0eEtpeI)